bondy-io/bondy_mst/README.md

 The implementation extends the original [Elixir prototype](https://gitlab.inria.fr/aauvolat/mst_exp) to support multiple backends, with some backends offering read concurrency through persistent data structures (path copying and epoch-based pruning).

-The library also provides `bondy_mst_grove` that is the core logic required to implement a sychronised group of MST replicas across a cluster.
+The library also provides `bondy_mst_crdt` that is the core logic required to implement a sychronised group of MST replicas across a cluster.
 This module implements a the logic for anti-entropy exchanges and makes no assumption as to the underlying networking so it can be used with Distributed Erlang, [Partisan](https://partisan.dev/) or any other alternative.

 ## Backends
 Backends implement the `bondy_mst_store` behaviour which offers support for transactions.